 • Workshop/tutorial description, including the motivation and goals of the proposal, as well as its relevance to the field of Web Science.

 • Workshop/tutorial schedule and activities, including the format, proposed activities (panels, sessions, interactive exercises, etc.), as well as invited speakers or panelists.

 • Workshop/tutorial organizer info, including names, affiliations, emails, and personal websites.
 Please indicate who would be the main contact person for the submission and if the workshop has been run in the past.

 • Target audience and audience size: the expected number and type of attendees, along with any information about the required skills or tools with which participants need to be familiar.

 Criteria to evaluate workshop and tutorial proposals include academic rigor, timeliness, originality, potential to address important questions and attract large multidisciplinary audiences.
 We encourage workshop organizers to invite a diverse group of speakers (including junior scholars, underrepresented groups, geographical variation).
 Relevance to the field of Web Science is also a prerequisite for all submissions.

-Workshop organizers are free to publish workshop proceedings.
+Workshop organisers are free to publish workshop proceedings.
 WebSci20 offers the possibility to include workshop papers as a companion collection of the ACM WebSci20 proceedings.
-In this case, it is crucial that workshop schedules are aligned with the schedule for the overall proceedings publication, i.e. camera-ready papers need to be submitted to us by 15 May 2020.
+In this case, it is crucial that workshop schedules are aligned with the schedule for the overall proceedings publication, i.e. camera-ready papers need to be submitted to us by May 15, 2020.

 Workshop and Tutorials Chairs